 You should always have your own official book for your class whether it is from the Red Cross, ASHI or American Heart Association.
-Below we have free aha guidelines information to assist and familiarize yourself with CPR, First Aid, BLS, AED, PALS and ACLS - info by www.cprflorida.net
+The cool crew at CPR Florida also provides your free aha guidelines information, study guides and free videos for all CPR, First Aid, BLS, AED, Oxygen, Stop the Bleed, Narcane, Pet CPR, PALS and ACLS.
+We want to make you a hero in training!

 NOTE: Those untrained in CPR can simply do chest compressions until help arrives.